erans/thumbla/README.md

   - **path** - will be used as a root path.
 If set you can use relataive paths when fetching images to manipulate
   - **projectId** - the project ID that is associated with that Google Storage bucket
   - **securitySource** - can be `background` if the machine running Thumbla has access to that (or all buckets), otherwise set to `file`
   - **serviceAccountJSONFile** - a path to the service account JSON file that will allow access to the specified bucket.
-Only needed when *securitySource* is set to `background`
+Only needed when *securitySource* is set to `file`

 ## Supported Manipulators